Stratton Upper School: Profile

 Stratton Upper School is designated as a training school hosting trainees from various training providers including the Bedfordshire Schools Training Partnership SCITT and the University of Bedfordshire.
 As a training school the school offers a postgraduate programme as well as a Graduate Teacher Programme, and an Access to Education Scheme.
 The pedagogic practice within the school is also heavily focussed on leading educational research.

-The school has an educational partnership with Norwich City FC to provide cutting edge training in football alongside qualifications obtained within the sixth form.
-On the pitch, students take part in daily training sessions delivered by highly qualified staff and represent Norwich City FC in a competitive fixture programme against other professional clubs, semi-professional sides and college programmes.
-In 2021, the school established itself as one of the best performing sixth forms in the country as its results placed it in the top ten percent of schools nationally for value added performance.
+The school has an educational partnership with Norwich City FC to provide training in football alongside qualifications obtained within the sixth form.
+On the pitch, students take part in daily training sessions delivered by staff and represent Norwich City FC in a competitive fixture programme against other professional clubs, semi-professional sides and college programmes.
+In 2021, the school established itself as one of the best performing sixth forms in the country as its results placed it in the top ten per cent of schools nationally for value added performance.

 Controversy

 In 2016, then head of sixth form at the school Mr Richard Merrett was found to be sending inappropriate messages to multiple pupils.
-These messages included sexual content, such as telling one student she had "Nice pins", and implying he had sexual dreams of another.
-He admitted all allegations and was prohibited from teaching indefinitely.

 In 2018 Stratton Education trust was issued a Financial notice to improve (FNtI).
 It was found that there was generally poor management of finances and contracts.
 Invoices up to £51,395.22 were found with no description or details of its contents.
 Questions were also raised around the appointment of contracts for the new £8 million science block with no formal tender.
 It is speculated that this was involved in the sudden departure of the then headteacher Robert Watson.